Archipelago (Ark) Measurement Infrastructure

 Introduction

 CAIDA deploys and maintains a globally distributed measurement platform we call Archipelago (Ark).
 We grow the infrastructure by distributing hardware measurement nodes (typically Raspberry Pi systems) with as much geographical and topological diversity as we can to improve our view of the global Internet.
-Our primary goals with the Ark infrastructure are to:
+In 2024 we began to support software-based versions of Ark nodes.
+In addition to running canonical measurements in the background to support the research community, our primary goals with the Ark infrastructure are to:

-• reduce the effort needed to develop and deploy sophisticated large-scale measurements, and
+• reduce the effort needed to develop, deploy, discover, and dissect sophisticated large-scale measurements, and

 Ongoing Measurements